egorelik93/PLBlog/NewLang.md

 ## Linear Types and Borrowed References

 Before moving on to the meat of the next section, we need to get some prerequisites out of the way.
 Unlike Rust, NewLang is genuinely *linear-typed*.
 The `Drop` trait is used for all types that can be implicitly dropped, not just those that explicitly need a custom implementation to drop resources.
-Most types are still expected to implement `Drop`, but whether this is auto-derived like Rust's `Sync` or implemented by default like
+Most types are still expected to implement `Drop`, making them *affine*, but whether this is auto-derived like Rust's `Sync` or implemented by default like
 Rust's `Sized`, I have not quite figured out yet.
 I won't address the exact implementation of `Drop` quite yet, but I will note that NewLang does not have any of Rust's magic for `Drop`; implementors will have to manually drop their internals.